 1. Pick a theme

-First things first, decide what theme you want your virtual baby shower.
+First things first, decide what theme you want your virtual or a zoom baby shower.
 Picking a theme for your virtual shower is important to do first because it will help you decide on party favors and how to decorate your video chat space later on too.
 WebBabyShower makes it super easy to pick your theme when you first set up your shower- don’t worry this can be changed!

 2. Choose a title